A super moist red velvet cake made from scratch with mini chocolate chips to add fun, all covered in a delicious cream cheese glaze.

 Red food coloring: The best type of food coloring to use is gel food coloring.
 There are many brands and you can even get a ‘no taste’ red food coloring if you’re super sensitive to the bitter taste that some red food coloring can have.

-The worse type of food coloring to use is the liquid drops you can get in the baking aisle at a grocery store.
+The worst type of food coloring to use is the liquid drops you can get in the baking aisle at a grocery store.
 It’s diluted and you’ll have to add a ton of it just to get some color.

 Here are some options for red gel food coloring: